 The user interface is pretty simple and can be understood even by a novice user.
 Remo Recover is supported on all Windows and Mac Operating systems (including the latest Windows 10, and macOS High Sierra).

 Step 1: Download and Install the trial version of the application on the computer and launch it to open its main screen.
-Select "Recover Drives" option as illustrated in figure 1.
+Select "Recover Partitions" option from the main screen.
+Then, you will see a list of available logical and physical disks in the system.
+Choose the appropriate disk and click "Scan" button, as illustrated in figure 1.